 Read below for a brief overview of the different ways you can give to UMB.
 To learn more about each giving option, select the one that most interests you.

-From traditional bills and coins, to checks, electronic payments, or Direct-IRA gifts (not including Donor-Advised Fund gifts), cash is the most popular form of giving, for convenience, immediacy, and familiarity.
+From checks and electronic payments to Direct-IRA gifts (not including Donor-Advised Fund gifts), cash is the most popular form of giving, for convenience, immediacy, and familiarity.

-Giving appreciated stock, mutual funds, and other investment assets provide donors the additional benefit of avoiding recognition of long-term capital gains, and thus avoid paying tax on those gains.
+Giving appreciated stock, mutual funds, and other investment assets provides donors the additional benefit of avoiding recognition of long-term capital gains, and thus avoiding paying tax on those gains.

 Estate gifts through provisions in a will or living trust, or through the beneficiary forms on insurance or retirement funds, are the oldest and largest types of gifts made in humanity.